Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/account/create_an_account.md

 * Easily contribute to individuals running for public office in your area
 * Work with others to find viable solutions to real world problems
 * Ability to launch a campaign for public office
-* Create and organize events, rallies, and gatherings
-* Draft bills and collect signatures to present to your representatives

-Most importantly, you should create a Sagebrew account because you have a burning desire to leave the world in a better state than you came into it.
+Most importantly, you should create a Sagebrew account because you have a burning desire to leave the world in a better state than when you came into it.
 That's really what makes a good person, isn't it?
 To discuss the big questions and promote a society that works to actively benefit all members?
 We like to think so, and we like to think that at the heart of each and every one of us